miker704/Strife/patches2.md

     - Adjusted speed increase of animation enter and exit for delete channel modal.
     - Adjusted speed increase of animation enter and exit for delete friend and block user modals.
     - Adjusted speed increase of animation enter and exit for download apps modal.
+    - Adjusted speed increase of animation enter and exit for friend request errors modal.